 This approach is focused on the expectation that through comprehensive development of a participant's ISP, (which includes all measures of the ALW Assessment Tool - assistance with ADLs, IADLs as they relate to coordinated physical health and community-based supports and services, as well as the seven (7) functional categories of cognitive patterns, behavioral symptoms, continence, communications, medications, skin conditions and other treatments).
 Each ALW participant will have a greater likelihood of improved health status and quality of life.
-Concurrently, this process allows early identification and prevention of deterioration of the participant's intake health status while supporting the assurances of 42 CFR §441.301 and §441.302.
-The ALW uses the participant's ISP as a gauge to measure all health care needs and develop prevention strategies through qualitative analysis of the services delivered.
+Concurrently, this process allows early identification and prevention of deterioration of the participant's ISP as a gauge to measure all health care needs and develop prevention strategies through qualitative analysis of the services delivered.
 The ISP focused preventions allow the ALW participants and providers to have a direct role in the quality assessment and quality improvement processes allowing timely interventions to assure early identification of health and welfare needs.